whatever60/CAMII_dev/README.md

 This repo is based on the [original CAMII pipeline](https://github.com/hym0405/CAMII), and where future development will take place.
 As of version 1.1, no major functionality is added, but speed is improved more than 10x by significant code refactoring.

+Future plans include:
-Future plans include incorporation of hyperspectral images for diversity-optimized picking, image-to-taxonomy models, and end-to-end segmentation and classification.
+- Incorporation of hyperspectral images for diversity-optimized picking (ongoing),
+- Image-to-taxonomy models (ongoing),
+- End-to-end segmentation and classification.

 ## Dependencies